anupj/cta-study-material/things-you-must-know.md

 # SSO Flows
 You must be able to draw all the following flows, with swimlanes diagrams.

+## Security
+* What are the possible approaches to store PII?
+* What are the possible approaches to store a secret?

 ## SAML
  * SAML SP-initiated flow
  * SAML IDP-initiated flow